lmc2179/lmc2179.github.io/drafts/sklearn_preprocessors.md

 |  4 |             4 | A                 |

-# A borrowed example: Patsy and sklearn
+# A borrowed example: Combining patsy and sklearn

 One of the few flaws of Scikit-learn is that it doesn't include out-of-the-box support for [Patsy](https://patsy.readthedocs.io/en/latest/).
 Patsy is a library that lets you easily specify design matrices with a single string.
 [Statsmodels](https://www.statsmodels.org/dev/example_formulas.html) allows you to fit models specified using Patsy strings, but Statsmodels only really covers generalized linear models.